canonical/spark-client-snap/docs/tutorial/t-spark-shells.md

 ```

 ### Interactive PySpark Shell

-For interactive use case using python shell, spark-client snap ships with Apache Spark's pyspark utility.
+For interactive Python shell usage, `spark-client` snap ships with Apache Spark's `pyspark` utility.

-Make sure python is installed on your system.
+Make sure that Python is installed on your system.
 Then, execute the following commands to validate
-that your pyspark setup is working.
+that your `pyspark` setup is working.

 ```bash
 $ spark-client.pyspark